-There are essentially three approaches to establishing a {\L}ojasiewicz--Simon gradient inequality for a particular energy functional arising in geometric analysis or mathematical physics: \begin{inparaenum}[\itshape 1\upshape)] \item establish the inequality from first principles, \item adapt the argument employed by Simon in the proof of his \cite[Theorem 3]{Simon_1983}, or \item apply an abstract version of the {\L}ojasiewicz--Simon gradient inequality for an analytic or Morse-Bott functional on a Banach space. \end{inparaenum} Most famously, the first approach is exactly that employed by Simon in \cite{Simon_1983}, although this is also the avenue followed by Kwon \cite{KwonThesis}, Liu and Yang \cite{Liu_Yang_2010} and Topping \cite{ToppingThesis, Topping_1997} for the harmonic map energy functional and by R\r{a}de for the Yang-Mills energy functional.
+There are essentially three approaches to establishing a {\L}ojasiewicz--Simon gradient inequality for a particular energy function arising in geometric analysis or mathematical physics: \begin{inparaenum}[\itshape 1\upshape)] \item establish the inequality from first principles, \item adapt the argument employed by Simon in the proof of his \cite[Theorem 3]{Simon_1983}, or \item apply an abstract version of the {\L}ojasiewicz--Simon gradient inequality for an analytic or Morse--Bott function on a Banach space. \end{inparaenum} Most famously, the first approach is exactly that employed by Simon in \cite{Simon_1983}, although this is also the avenue followed by Kwon \cite{KwonThesis}, Liu and Yang \cite{Liu_Yang_2010} and Topping \cite{ToppingThesis, Topping_1997} for the harmonic map energy function and by R\r{a}de for the Yang--Mills energy function.
 Occasionally a development from first principles may be necessary, as discussed by Colding and Minicozzi in \cite{Colding_Minicozzi_2014sdg}.
-However, in almost all of the examples cited in Section \ref{subsec:Lojasiewicz-Simon_history}, one can derive a {\L}ojasiewicz--Simon gradient inequality for a specific application from an abstract version for an analytic or Morse-Bott functional on a Banach space.
+However, in almost all of the examples cited in Section \ref{sec:Lojasiewicz-Simon_history}, one can derive a {\L}ojasiewicz--Simon gradient inequality for a specific application from an abstract version for an analytic or Morse--Bott function on a Banach space.
 For this strategy to work well, one desires an abstract {\L}ojasiewicz--Simon gradient inequality with the weakest possible hypotheses and a proof of such a gradient inequality (quoted as Theorem \ref{mainthm:Lojasiewicz-Simon_gradient_inequality} here) was the one of the goals of our article \cite{Feehan_Maridakis_Lojasiewicz-Simon_harmonic_maps_v6}.